 ‒ led by Asher Svidensky

-13-day expedition to photograph the incredible Eagle Hunters of western Mongolia.
-Experience an adventure like no other on this wild, vast and extreme tour.
+13-day expedition to photograph the incredible Eagle Hunters of Western Mongolia.
+Experience an adventure like no other on this wild and extreme photo tour.